I am a senior woman, I travel solo.

 It’s not that I don’t use common sense when I travel.
 But we’ve been given that as well and must listen and learn on that point too.
 I pay attention to my surroundings, I pay attention to where I walk at night.
 I learn from my mistakes from every trip and I have made my share.

-I can walk the ten or more miles per day, but I need to take breaks, I can’t keep up with those tours.
+I can walk the ten or more miles per day, (when the fibro is behaving itself) but I need to take breaks, I can’t keep up with those tours.
 But I see so much.
 I talk to so many more locals.
 I get to know the waitresses, the waiters, the chefs of restaurants to make sure things are gluten-free and we have great conversations.
 Even if sometimes we struggle with the language.
 But they have always been extremely gracious to me and go out of their way to accommodate me when we are friendly with each other.

 The other perk about solo traveling is photography.
 I can stop anytime and take that interesting picture, I don’t have to worry about catching up with a group, or feeling like I’m imposing on someone else’s schedule.
 I can stop and take that picture of the flower or that crazy photo that no one else would consider.
 Thank goodness I’ve gotten over my shyness about selfies.